 There are two other West Ridge web sites:

 West Ridge is located between Highways 501 and 544, between Burning Ridge Road and Singleton Ridge Road, and between Conway Medical Center (hospital and more) and Burning Ridge Golf Course.
-Also relatively nearby are Coastal Carolina University (CCU), Horry Georgetown Technical College (HGTC), Wal-Mart, Aldi, Food Lion, and many fast food restaurants.
+Also relatively nearby are Coastal Carolina University (CCU), Horry Georgetown Technical College (HGTC), Wal-Mart, Aldi, Food Lion, Wild Wing, and many fast food restaurants.
 For a Google Maps view of the area, see the link on the left.

 The 130 homes here were built from 2007 to 2012.
 Portrait Homes built the first 40 homes and paved all the roads before going out of business nationwide.
 Eventually, D. R. Horton came in, repaired and cleaned up the common areas, and built the remaining 90 homes.